 Collection of information by third-party sites and sponsors

-DLA Piper posts information about programs and events that are sponsored by or co-sponsored other firms or organisations.
+DLA Piper posts information about programs and events that are sponsored by or co-sponsored other firms or organizations.
 Should you choose to register electronically for any of these events, DLA Piper will have no control over the third-party sponsors' use of this information.
 As for our own use of your registration information, that will be handled by us as if you had registered by telephone or on paper.
-In other words, the privacy policies applicable to our Web site will not apply.
+In other words, the privacy policies applicable to our website will not apply.

 A cookie is a text-only string of information that a website transfers to the cookie file of the browser on your computer's hard disk so that the website can remember who you are.
 A cookie will typically contain the name of the domain from which the cookie has come, the "lifetime" of the cookie, and a value, usually a randomly generated unique number.

 When you visit our website we send you a cookie.
 Cookies may be used in the following ways: